gregjacobs/Autolinker.js/README.md

 - Autolinks URLs, whether or not they start with the protocol (i.e. 'http://').
   In other words, it will automatically link the text "google.com", as well as "http://google.com"
-- Will properly handle URLs with special characters
-- Will properly handle URLs with query parameters or a named anchor (i.e. hash)
+- Will properly handle URLs with query parameters, named anchors (i.e. hash), and special characters
 - Will autolink email addresses
 - Will autolink phone numbers
-- Will autolink mentions (Twitter, Instagram, Soundcloud, TikTok)
+- Will autolink mentions (Twitter, Instagram, Soundcloud, TikTok, Youtube)
-- Will autolink hashtags
+- Will autolink hashtags (Twitter, Instagram, Facebook, TikTok, Youtube)
 - Will properly handle HTML input.
 The utility will not overwrite the `href` attribute inside anchor (`<a>`) tags (or any other tag/attribute), and will not accidentally wrap the inner text of anchor/script/style tags